justin-napolitano/data-blog/content/blog/carbon-shipping-projections/index.md

 ### Monte Carlo Historgram

 The data is nearly normal.
-It would be fair to expect a range of about
+It would be fair to expect a range of about 272.32 to 273.11 billion dollars.

 ```python